Roman von Ungern-Sternberg: Early life

 Ungern-Sternberg was notorious for his heavy drinking and exceptionally cantankerous moods.
-In one such brawl, his face was scarred when the officer that he fought struck him with his sword, leaving him with a distinctive facial scar.
-It has been claimed that the sword blow that caused the scar also caused brain damage that was the root of his insanity.
-However, a special study revealed that Ungern-Sternberg was not mentally insane, although the wound affected his irritability.
+In one such brawl, his face was scarred when the officer that he fought struck him with his sword.
+It was rumored that brain damage from the injury had affected his sanity.
+A special study found that Ungern-Sternberg was sane, although the wound affected his irritability.

-Those who knew him well described him as very drawn towards "Eastern culture", as he was fascinated by Asian cultures, especially that of the Mongols and the Buryats.
-Ungern was an excellent horseman, and earned the respect of the Mongols and the Buryats because of his skill at riding and fighting from a horse, as well as for being equally adept at using both a gun and his sword.

 In 1913, at his request, he transferred to the reserves.
 Ungern moved to Outer Mongolia to assist the Mongols in their struggle for independence from China, but Russian officials prevented him from fighting on the side of Mongolian troops.
 He arrived in the town of Khovd, in western Mongolia, and served as an out-of-staff officer in the Cossack guard detachment at the Russian consulate.